One of the most common questions I receive is some variation of, “Which techniques are the easiest to use in persuasion, marketing and selling?”

 10) Develop a Sequence of Logical Reasoning

-People will buy your products and services based upon their desires in most cases.
+People will buy you or your products and services based upon their desires in most cases.
 Develop a step by step process that will assist your client to bridge the gap between emotion and logical reasoning to purchase your product.
 You should have several series of thought processes that you have prepared for your client to consider.

 If you are selling a home and your client has the requirements met to buy the home you have a potential sale.
 If your client falls in love with the home you have an emotional sale.
 Your job is now to move your client from emotional thought to logical justification for purchasing this home.